dots

 Here are some pain points I compiled from interviews.
 I interviewed both professional and hobbyist songwriters and producers.

-My song ideas ideas are scattered across many apps, which makes capturing and organizing thoughts frustrating.
+Song ideas are often scattered across multiple apps and devices.
 I have audio notes stored in my voice notes app on my phone, lyric ideas on Google Keep, harmony and chords in my DAW, and video recordings for guitar parts elsewhere.
-Note that these are the tools I use just during the ideation of the song, not making it.
+Note that these are the tools I use just during the ideation of the song, not actually producing or recording it.

 Too many files